go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 ##### block

+* `block.coinbase`:
-* `block.coinbase`: address of the recipient of the current block's fees and block reward.
+	* address of the recipient of the current block's fees and block reward.
+ 	* it's `payable`.
 * `block.gaslimit`: maximum amount of gas that can be spent across all transactions included in the current block.
 * `block.number`: current block number (blockchain height).
+* `block.timestamp`:
-* `block.timestamp`: timestamp placed in the current block by the miner (number of seconds since the Unix epoch
+	* timestamp placed in the current block by the miner (number of seconds since the Unix epoch).
 * `block.chainid`